Whatcom Pass Tapto Lakes North Cascades National Park

 Swirling clouds over Challenger Glacier, North Cascades National Park #61711 Purchase

 I ultimately found a nice spot for the night among boulders and heather meadows with a commanding view of Mount Challenger.
 For a mountain with such an imposing glacier, it seemed that its elevation should be more than 8236′.
-During my entire stay in the area I noticed a nearly constant flow of clouds near its summit.
+During my entire stay in the area, I noticed nearly constant clouds near its summit.
 Apparently, for such a modest height Mount Challenger tends to make its own weather, partly explaining the huge glacier.
-For most of that afternoon and evening I enjoyed and photographed a show of mists whimsically curling around the summit.
+For most of that afternoon and evening, I enjoyed and photographed a show of mists whimsically curling around the summit.
 To commemorate my trip to this special place I made several photos of my campsite, including a couple with the tent illuminated.

 Illuminated tent and Mount Challenger, North Cascades National Park #61751 Purchase

 The next day it was time to head out, retracing my steps down to Whatcom Pass and into the Chilliwack River Valley.
 Although I was filled with a deep sense of accomplishment and satisfaction, I was also sad to say goodbye.
 I faced a long day of hiking filled with retrospection on this and my first trip to Whatcom Pass many years back.
 Once again a highlight was riding the cable car across the river.
 After around ten miles I reached Copper Creek Camp, tired with plenty of hot spots on my heels and toes.
 The next day I faced the stiff climb back up to Hannegan Pass and then the final miles out to the trailhead where my truck waited.